VeikkoAJ/Ebike-Battery-Range-Estimator/README.md

 # Ebike-Battery-Range-Estimator

-Arduino based electric bicycle control unit.
+Arduino based Electric bicycle control unit.

 Main features:
-* Light controlling
+* Headlight brightness control
-* Intelligent battery charge monitoring
+* Intelligent battery capacity monitoring
 * Range estimation
 * Vertical display
 * Cool headlight and display animation on startup

-Main motivation for this project was poor battery capacity displaying with stock Ebike control units, as well as the need to change headlight brightness during driving.
-Using the lcd caused additional challenges, as it had to be mounted vertically on the frame due to frame width limitations.
+Main motivation for this project was a need for a better battery capacity monitor.
+A more precise headlight brightness control was also needed.
+Displaying the data had additional challenges, as the LCD display had to be mounted vertically on the frame due to frame width limitations.
+This was solved by turning all character 90 degrees sideways.

 ## Usage